Greenscents Blog

 Why Natural Fabrics Are the Best Choice for Sensitive Skin and Eczema

-by Katie Holloway
+by Katie Holloway on Jul 10 2025

 Itch Less.
 Sleep Better.
 Dress with Confidence.
 Living with eczema, psoriasis or sensitive skin isn’t just about managing symptoms.
 It’s about trying to get a decent night’s sleep, feeling confident in what you wear, and avoiding the next unpredictable flare-up.
 Whether you're dressing a child who can’t bear itchy seams, trying to find relief for your own sore skin, or simply looking for better comfort day to day, what you wear matters—a lot more than most people realise.
 Why Fabric is Often the Missing Piece We’re increasingly mindful about what goes on our skin—fragrance-free creams, gentle cleansers, and plant-based laundry detergents.
 But few stop to consider what’s rubbing against it all day long.
 For people with eczema, psoriasis, allergies or sensitive skin, clothing can make or break your skin health.
 Eczema Clothing’s own surveys have confirmed that over 50% of people with skin conditions experience: · Severe itching and broken skin from scratching · Disrupted sleep caused by sore, broken skin discomfort or heat · Irritation from seams, elastic, or synthetic fibres · A constant fear of triggering flare-ups And still, most high street clothing just doesn’t consider these issues.
 That’s why at Eczema Clothing we do things differently.
 The Skin-Safe Fabric Formula: What Works and Why Clothing should support skin healing—not make it worse.
 That’s why we champion natural fibres, especially 100% organic cotton, for their proven skin-calming benefits: · Breathable and cooling – Helps regulate body temperature and reduce flare-ups · Soft and gentle – Soothes rather than aggravates sore, broken or reactive skin · Hypoallergenic – Minimises risk of allergic responses and irritation · No harsh chemicals – Grown and processed without synthetic pesticides or dyes · Durable and easy to wash at high temps – Washing at 60°C removes dust mites, creams, allergens and bacteria (unlike lower temperatures) Other natural options include silk (luxuriously soft but delicate), bamboo (moisture-wicking), and Tencel (smooth and breathable)— but generally these can only be washed at lower temperatures and may use chemicals in their manufacture.
 Not all “natural” equals skin-friendly e.g. wool can irritate and feel coarse on sensitive skin.
 It’s about choosing fabrics that truly work with your skin—not against it.
 These benefits aren’t just theoretical.
 In a survey of over 350 Eczema Clothing customers 98% said our garments help them manage eczema and sensitive skin and over 75% (3 in 4) of customers said our clothes help reduce itching.
 Read Survey Results here At Eczema Clothing, we’ve built our range around the materials that truly work—not just for occasional use, but for daily, comfortable, long-lasting wear.
 Thoughtfully Designed for Real Life Our garments don’t just use better fabrics—they’re designed better too.
 Every product in our Cotton Comfort collection is developed with input from people living with eczema or sensitive skin and trialled by our team before it ever reaches you.
 Key features include: · Flat seams and no internal labels – To prevent rubbing or chafing · Integrated scratch mittens – To protect skin from scratching · No Velcro, zips, or irritating fastenings · Latex-free designs · Machine washable at 60°C – Vital for removing creams, allergens, and bacteria Because when you're dealing with a skin condition, everything—from the texture of your socks to how your sleeves sit—makes a difference.
 More Than a Brand: A Trusted Community We’re a small, passionate team who’ve lived with the issues you’re navigating.
 Our purpose is simple - to significantly reduce the impact of eczema and other itchy skin conditions.
 That’s why, as well as clothing, we also offer: · Educational blogs and skin health guides · A private Facebook group for adults and parents dealing with eczema · Support to organisations like Eczema Outreach Support and BSACI · A carefully curated range of natural skincare we trust Enabling you and your family to live more comfortably and confidently through our clothing, skincare and advice.
 Comfort You Can Feel Good About Whether you’re looking for relief from irritated skin, shopping for a child with sensory needs, or simply want clothes that feel better to wear—our designs put comfort first.
 We use natural fabrics and thoughtful construction to create clothing that’s gentle on skin and kind to the planet.
 No harsh dyes, no scratchy labels, no compromises.
 So, if you already choose fragrance-free skincare, plant-based cleaning products, or simply value well-made essentials—you’ll feel right at home with us.
 Explore our full range of eczema-friendly clothing, accessories and skincare—designed by people who truly understand sensitive skin.
 Browse the range at www.eczemaclothing.com or contact us for personalised advice.
 Tried.
 Tested.
 Trusted.
 Since 1980.